General Comparison in 1.0 compatibliity mode: cannot compare xs:string with xs:integer

 The documentation should say that 1.0 backwards compatibility IS supported.

-#4 Updated by Debbie Lockett 5 months ago
+#4 Updated by Debbie Lockett over 1 year ago

 - Status changed from In Progress to Resolved